 Early termination may not be available for your contract.
 It depends on the finance company and whether they will offer early termination across their contract deals.
 It is always worth reading your contract to see if it is mentioned in the terms and conditions.

-If you have any questions about the early termination fee or terminating your lease agreement early, you can give us a call on 0345 350 3776, email us at firstname.lastname@example.org or contacting us via our live chat service.
+If you have any questions about the early termination fee or terminating your lease agreement early, you can give us a call at 0345 350 3776, email us at email@example.com or contact us via our live chat service.